lovepreetmultani/DS_Algo_Coding/README.md

 **Graph Algorithms**: Utilized algorithms like breadth-first search (BFS) and depth-first search (DFS) for traversing and analyzing graphs.

-These implemented data structures and algorithms facilitate hands-on practice and problem-solving skills for logical thinking.
+These implemented data structures and algorithms facilitate hands-on practice and problem-solving skills.